Opportunistic Scheduling over Renewal Systems: An Empirical Method: Introduction

 \section{Introduction}

 Consider a system that operates over the timeline of real numbers $t \geq 0$.
 The timeline is divided into back-to-back periods called \emph{renewal frames} and the start of each frame is called a \emph{renewal} (see Fig. \ref{fig:renewal}).
 The system state is refreshed at each renewal.
-At the start of each renewal frame $n \in \{0, 1, 2, \dots\}$ the controller observes a random event $\omega[n]$ and then takes an action $\alpha[n]$ from an action set $\mathcal{A}$.
+At the start of each renewal frame $n \in \{0, 1, 2, \dots\}$ the controller observes a random event $\omega[n]\in\Omega$ and then takes an action $\alpha[n]$ from an action set $\mathcal{A}$ in response to $\omega[n]$.
 The pair $(\omega[n], \alpha[n])$ affects: (i) the duration of that renewal frame; (ii) a vector of resource expenditures for that frame; (iii) a penalty incurred on that frame.
-The goal is to choose actions over time to minimize time average penalty subject to time average constraints on the resources.
+The goal is to choose actions over time to minimize time average penalty subject to time average constraints on the resources without knowing any statistic of $\omega[n]$.
+We call such a problem \textit{opportunistic scheduling over renewal systems}.